elixir-europe/rdmkit/pages/rdm_cycle/sharing.md

 Even though it may not be possible to openly share all data because of ethical, legal, contractual, or intellectual property reasons, do strive to make data "_as open as possible, as closed as necessary_".

-## What should be considered for Data Sharing?
+## What should be considered for data sharing?

 * Take Data Sharing into consideration already at the [Planning stage](planning).
 Don't leave it to the last stage.
   - For collaborative projects use repositories and sharing services which allow controlled access to share your preliminary data with project partners.